tools4ds/ds701_fa2024_assignments/midterm/README.md

 3. Build a **shot prediction model**, using machine learning (but no deep learning) with engineered features to improve accuracy.
 4. Participate in a **visualization challenge** to explain insights through creative and informative visualizations.

 Part 3 includes a **leaderboard** that ranks participants based on the performance of their prediction models.
-You get full credit for beating the baseline accuracy score, and bonus points if you're ranked in the top 10.
+You get full credit for beating the **baseline accuracy score of 0.62**, and bonus points if you're ranked in the top 10.

 ## Submission Guidelines